Physical, Occupational & Speech Therapies

 When you live with Parkinson's disease (PD), symptoms can change as the disease progresses.
 Allied health professionals are medical experts from a variety of fields who can help manage your symptoms at every stage.
 Having an allied healthcare team is critical to living well with Parkinson’s, as they can help guide exercise, nutrition and medications.

-Physical and occupational therapists and speech-language pathologists skilled in PD can keep you moving well, engaging in activities you love, and communicating with the people in your life.
+Rehabilitation is defined as a set of treatments and therapies that can help people with Parkinson’s maintain or improve activities for daily living and independence.
+Rehabilitation professionals include physical and occupational therapists and speech-language pathologists skilled in PD who can keep you moving well, engaging in activities you love and communicating with the people in your life.

 I cannot be strong enough in my recommendation to seek out physical therapy.
 The education in exercise techniques is immensely valuable.